danidiaz/effectiviwonder/README.md

 ## Pending questions

-Right now capabilities whose creation involves some effect (like adquiring some resource) have to be created outside of the record itself.
+Right now capabilities whose creation involves some effect (like adquiring some resource) have to be created outside of the record.
 Is there a way of keeping them in the record, and perform an "effecful" knot tie?

 ## See also